PandaBoots/Reddit-Hot-Multireddit-Downloader/README.md

 ## Reddit API Keys

 Reddit API keys must be created to scrape the pages of each subreddit.
-This can very easily [here](https://old.reddit.com/prefs/apps)
+This can very easily be done [here](https://old.reddit.com/prefs/apps)

 [This is where the API details will be found](https://i.imgur.com/gR2cLyO.png)